Woody Herman: "The Four Brothers Band" and more Herds, 1947–1969

-Herman's other bands include the Third Herd (1950–1956) and various later editions during the 1960s.
+Herman's other bands include the Third Herd (1950-56) and various later editions during the 1960s.
 In the 1950s, the Third Herd successfully toured Europe.
 He was known for hiring the best young musicians and using their arrangements.
-In the early and mid 1960s, Herman fronted a Herd featuring Michael Moore, drummer Jake Hanna, tenor saxophonist Sal Nistico, trombonists Phil Wilson and Henry Southall and trumpeters like Bill Chase, Paul Fontaine, and Duško Gojković.
+In the early and mid 1960s, Herman fronted a Herd featuring Michael Moore, drummer Jake Hanna, tenor saxophonist Sal Nistico, trombonists Phil Wilson and Henry Southall, and trumpeters Bill Chase, Paul Fontaine, and Duško Gojković.
 By 1968, the Herman library came to be heavily influenced by rock and roll.
-He was also known to feature brass and woodwind instruments rarely associated with jazz, such as the bassoon, oboe, and French horn.
+He was also known to feature brass and woodwind instruments rarely associated with jazz, including the bassoon, oboe, and French horn.

 In concert, as the evening wore on and the crowd started dissipating, Herman would often leave the stage and let the band continue the last set on its own; but Terry Gibbs confirmed that the band never sounded the same without Herman being present.

 "The Young Thundering Herds", 1970–1987

 In the early 1970s, he toured frequently and began to work more in jazz education, offering workshops and taking on younger sidemen.
 For this reason, he got the nickname Road Father and the bands were known as the "Young Thundering Herds".
 In January 1973, Herman was one of the featured halftime performers at Super Bowl VII.
 In 1974, Woody Herman's band appeared without their leader for Frank Sinatra's television special The Main Event and album The Main Event – Live.
 Both were recorded mainly on October 13, 1974, at Madison Square Garden in New York City.
 On November 20, 1976, a reconstituted Woody Herman band played at Carnegie Hall in New York City, celebrating Herman's fortieth anniversary as a bandleader.

 By the 1980s, Herman had returned to more straight-ahead jazz but augmented with rock and fusion.
 Herman signed a recording contract with Concord Records around 1980.
-In 1981, John S. Wilson reviewed one of Herman's first Concord recordings Woody Herman Presents a Concord Jam, Vol. I. Wilson's review says that the recording presents a band that is less frenetic than his bands from the forties to the seventies.
-Instead, it takes the listener back to the relaxed style of Herman's first band of the thirties that recorded for Decca.
+In 1981, John S. Wilson reviewed one of Herman's first Concord recordings Woody Herman Presents a Concord Jam, Vol. I. Wilson's review says that the recording presents a band that is less frenetic than his bands from the 1940s to the 70s.
+Instead, it takes the listener back to the relaxed style of Herman's first band of the 30s that recorded for Decca.